david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       The service consists of a POST request where the user can pass a GeoJSON boundary, desired output projection as an EPSG code, and a resolution in degrees lat/lon.

+      Noted : If you want to know more details , please refer to the following link.

       ![Project Image](images/DEM-service.png)

-      Noted : If you want to know more details , please refer to the following link. [[Ag-Analytics DEM service Video](https://www.dropbox.com/s/tkl3iw2y95ghacy/DEM%20Service.mp4?dl=0)]

-      If you want to know how to use DEM service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.
+      If you want to know how to use DEM service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.[[Ag-Analytics DEM service Video](https://www.dropbox.com/s/tkl3iw2y95ghacy/DEM%20Service.mp4?dl=0)]

    4) How to use YieldAI service